 - Type sfc /scannow

-- After you typed the command, press “Enter” on the keyboard for the scan to start
+- After you type the command, press Enter.

 - Wait for the scan to complete and check if you have the same issues with file explorer

 8. Refresh your PC

 If you still didn’t fix your File Explorer issue with the solutions presented above, you need to use the Refresh your PC feature.